 - Seat Occupancy Sensor: Installed, Working

-Once you successfully install the passenger occupancy sensor, you may notice the seat belt reminder chime.
+Once successfully installing the passenger occupancy sensor, you may notice the seat belt reminder chime.
 This is a sign that the installation of the bypass went well.
 The car is detecting the presence of an adult in the passenger seat.
 To disable the seat belt warning, you will need to install a seat belt warning emulator.

-Even after installing a passenger seat bypass, which is not recommended, the airbag light may still stay on.
+Even after installing a passenger seat bypass, which is not recommended, the airbag light may stay on.
 You will need to use an airbag scanner to read and, if needed, clear the codes via the OBD2 port under the dashboard.